 Much changed in the following years.
-Unity College executed several sustainability firsts: first Passive House standard residence hall, first energy-neutral president’s residence, and first to divest our investment portfolio from fossil fuels.
+Unity Environmental University executed several sustainability firsts: first Passive House standard residence hall, first energy-neutral president’s residence, and first to divest our investment portfolio from fossil fuels.
 In recent years, the college’s integration of dining, catering, and the McKay Farm and Research Station is winning national awards in food service, and our Association for the Advancement of Sustainability in Higher Education rating is among the best in the country.
 While there is still a long way to go, and much to be done, America’s Environmental College is now recognized as a national leader in environmental science education.
 But that is not enough.

 Serving Today’s Audiences

-To be America’s Environmental College, Unity College must find ways to more fully serve the nation and live up to the best of American tradition: the commitment of service to the whole world.
+To be America’s Environmental College, Unity Environmental University must find ways to more fully serve the nation and live up to the best of American tradition: the commitment of service to the whole world.
 Achieving America’s Environmental College means living up to the best of what “America,” means to this nation, all its people, and the world.

 Being student-centric must go beyond scheduling around the students we have, providing service to the students we have, and offering programs that better fit the students who already come.
 Being audience-centric must mean responding to students we don’t yet have, service to people and organizations we don’t yet know, meeting needs not yet identified, providing services and programs we haven’t yet imagined, and marshaling resources and networks we don’t yet have.

 Unity Environmental University must better represent America, and the world.
 Demographic and socio-economic shifts make committing the necessary time and money to a dedicated residential experience an increasingly exclusive proposition.
 And the world needs more Unity Environmental University educated leaders, not fewer.